For the LBHF Coronavirus information hub, including how to access assistance, click here.

 Inclusion London has a Coronavirus campaign news section, with briefings and tools such as a template letter for challenging a lack of provision of PPE, and others, click here.

-Hammersmith and Fulham Coalition Against Cuts (HAFCAC) is a campaign group led by and for disabled and older people in the London borough of Hammersmith and Fulham.
+Hammersmith and Fulham Coalition Against Cuts (HAFCAC) is a campaign group led by and for Disabled people in Hammersmith and Fulham.

 We set HAFCAC up 14 years ago to campaign to end homecare charging in the borough and in 2014 we achieved our goal – Hammersmith & Fulham is now the only borough in England that doesn’t charge older and Disabled people for ‘homecare’ services.

 Since then we have been busy campaigning for co-production.
 Co-production means local Disabled people directly making decisions about services that affect them.

 In November 2018 the Hammersmith and Fulham council agreed a trailblazing new model of co-production, making co-production the default way they make decisions in the borough.